 - A signed-off version of the performance review is archived.

 - Appraisal information is utilized by human resources for appropriate organizational purposes, such as reporting, promotions, bonuses or succession planning.

-There are some common and modern appraisal strategies that many organizations gravitate towards, including:
+There are some common and modern appraisal methods that many organizations gravitate towards, including: